Categories

 It’s about a man who lives in a caravan on farmland, scraping a living with shift work.

-This could describe more than one of my own late relatives, and several people my parents have known over the years, and several people I’ve encountered in pubs up and down the West Country.
+This could describe more than one of my own late relatives, several people my parents have known over the years, and several people I’ve encountered in pubs up and down the West Country.

 The specific trigger – the thing that put it on my to-write list – was a particular caravan in a particular field.
 It was overgrown, tangled among branches, and green with moss.
 And yet there were signs that someone was living in it.